A series and B series: Distinctions

 (excluding from this discussion the issue of the relativity of temporal order of causally disconnected events in the theory of relativity).
 On the other hand, the character of being "past, present or future" of the events "E" or "F" does change with time.
 In the image of McTaggart the passage of time consists in the fact that terms ever further in the future pass into the present...or that the present advances toward terms ever farther in the future.
 If we assume the first point of view, we speak as if the B series slides along a fixed A series.
 If we assume the second point of view, we speak as if the A series slides along a fixed B series.

 Relation to other ideas in the philosophy of time

 There are two principal varieties of the A-theory, presentism and the growing block universe.
 Both assume an objective present, but presentism assumes that only present objects exist, while the growing block universe assumes both present and past objects exist, but not future ones.
 Views that assume no objective present and are therefore versions of the B-theory include eternalism and four-dimensionalism.

+Vincent Conitzer argues that A-theory is related to Benj Hellie's vertiginous question and Caspar Hare's ideas of egocentric presentism and perspectival realism.
+He argues that A-theory being true and "now" being metaphysically distinguished from other moments of time implies that the "I" is also metaphysically distinguished from other first-person perspectives.